A Complete Guide to the Wine Production Process

 Keeping Wine Healthy While in Barrels

-As part of the aging process, all barrels are typically stored in a cellar and stacked on cradles.
+As part of the process of winemaking, all barrels are typically stored in a cellar and stacked on cradles.
 As they continue to age, evaporation within the barrel occurs, causing the wine to reduce.
 The winemaker must go in every month and “top” the wine to replenish the barrel with wine that has since evaporated.
 This is referred to as monthly topping - to replenish the amount of ullage that goes down in the barrel itself.

 Wineries will have different topping materials that are reserved for this process, oftentimes using the exact wine that is pulled from other barrels in an airtight container.